Transfer Request Information

 - Students living within the established attendance boundaries for a school.

-- Students who are enrolled at a school which has received an “F” rating for at least the past two consecutive years and are applying to attend a school with a higher rating.
+- Students who are enrolled at a school which has received an “F” rating for at least the two years in the last four years and are applying to attend a school with a higher rating.

 - Students who have previously attended the school.